 European Union, Norway and Switzerland students

 Students from the European Union, the Economic European Area and Switzerland, can apply for the European Health Insurance Card (EHIC) in their country of origin.

 The EHIC is individual and certifies the holder the right to receive healthcare which is normally covered by the statutory health care system (public system) in Spain.

-Those students who cannot have the EHIC must have a private health insurance and contact their insurance company when needed.
+Those students who cannot get the European Health Insurance Carec (EHIC) must have a private health insurance and contact their insurance company when needed.

 The University of Alicante offers exchange students the oncampus insurance policy which, for an amount of 29 €, provides coverage, among other things, for: health insurance, travel insurance, repatriation and transport of sick or injured persons during their stay in Spain.